dwyl/apprenticeship/README.md

 please get in contact!
 We need creative people who want to _make_ things!

+If you are stuck thinking you are _not_ creative, we suggest:

 On the other hand,
 if you (_currently_) believe
 that people are either _born_